Kevin-CodeCrew/coding_concepts_sprint_5/jwt_and_security.md

 A JWT is composed of three separate definitions: `header`, `payload`, and `signature`.
 In class we will deal mainly with the `payload` section.
 The `payload` section is where we can tuck any information we want in the JWT that we will extract later when deciding if the authenticating user should have access to some endpoint or other resource

-`Header` : the header defines the type of algorithm used to verify the token and the type of token.
+`Header` : The header defines the type of algorithm used to verify the token and the type of token.
 In this example we are using 256 bit algorithm.
 ```
 {
    "type" : "JWT",
    "alg" : "HS256"
  }
 ```
-`Payload`: contains the claims.
+`Payload`: The `payload` contains the claims.
 Claims are information about the user together with other additional metadata that we will extract later to determine if the request and the requesting user should be able to access whatever resource. *We will use this the most in class*
 ```
 {
    userName: 'Kevin',